GravesWL29/Milestone-Project/README.md

 Controls:
 Click on any tile to pop up the question.
 Click it again to go back to the board.
+Double click on a tile to remove it from the board.
 Depending on if you got the question right or wrong,
     increase or decrease your teams scroe using the plus and minus buttons beneath your teams score